giotre/superconductors/README.md

 # superconductors

-This repository contains codes related to the publication "Optimal composition based material descriptors for machine learning: A case study on superconductor classification" (add link arXiv).
+This repository contains codes related to the publication "Leveraging Composition-Based Material Descriptors for Machine Learning Optimization" (https://arxiv.org/abs/2304.07592).

 In particular: